 While some bettors can go on streaks of winning many wagers in a row, the opposite is also true.
 However, there is a large difference between being a bad sports bettor and being a problem gambler.
-The key difference is how much it impacts you, and how negatively those impacts are felt - you can be bad at sports betting, most people are but if you’re bad in a way that hurts you or your loved ones, that can be a very unfortunate situation.
+The key difference is how much it impacts you, and how negatively those impacts are felt - you can be bad at sports betting, most people are, but if your sports betting losses are hurting you or your loved ones, you might want to take a step back and analyze the situation.
 If you are unsure where you fall, consider these questions listed below.
-If you find yourself saying yes (or thinking about the question too long) for some of all of them, we advise that you seek help from a qualified expert, when you are ready to.
+If you find yourself saying yes (or thinking about the question too long) for some or all of them, we advise that you seek help from a qualified expert, when you are ready to.

 Outlets And Resources To Combat Problem Gambling

 Whether you answered yes to one, seven, or all fifteen questions, help is readily available for those who are willing.
 Often times, we need an external voice or force to push us towards help, though some people will push back.
 Listen to your friends, family, and coworkers in these situations and take their advice to heart.
 If you yourself know that you need help, then you are already ahead of the game – just be sure to reach out to these outlets whenever you are ready: